backand/todos-with-users/README.md

     }
   ]
   ```
-3. Press the "Next" button and wait for the database to be created (around 15 seconds).
+3. Press "Validate & Update" to commit the changes.
 4. Open a console on your machine, and navigate to (or create) a directory to hold the source code.
 5. Run the following commands from the console, to clone the repository and install dependencies: